spatelpatidar/auditron/README.md

 ## Log retention (Sweeper)

-Auto-purge old logs using a scheduled job:
+No other major audit gem ships with built-in log retention.
+Configure once and run from any scheduled job:

 ```ruby
 # config/initializers/auditron.rb